natep1123/natep1123/README.md

 Welcome to my GitHub profile!

 ## About Me
-- 🔭 I’m currently working on [project name]
+- 🔭 I’m nearly graduated from Springboard's Software Engineering Career Track
-- 🌱 I’m currently learning [technology or skill]
+- 🌱 I’m currently learning React.js
-- 👯 I’m looking to collaborate on [project or idea]
-- 🤔 I’m looking for help with [topic or project]
+- 👯 I’m looking for full-stack development opportunities
-- 💬 Ask me about [topics]
+- 💬 Ask me about my Pong game!
-- 📫 How to reach me: [email or social media]
+- 📫 How to reach me: **email:** natehaniel.perry1123@gmail.com and/or **LinkedIn:** www.linkedin.com/in/nathaniel-perry-646bb4326
 - 😄 Pronouns: [your pronouns]
 - ⚡ Fun fact: [fun fact about you]